Budget-Friendly Fourth of July Party Ideas

 Keeping Your Budget Intact

 It can be tempting to go all out for every holiday, but going above and beyond can be exhausting—for you and your wallet.
 Hopefully, you’ll be able to enjoy a fun, festive Fourth of July this year without going over budget.
-One thing that could help you keep your finances in check is a cash management account with SoFi Money®.
+One thing that could help you keep your finances in check is a checking and savings account with SoFi Checking and Savings®.

-SoFi Money allows you to save, spend, and earn all in one product.
+SoFi Checking and Savings allows you to save, spend, and earn all in one product.
 And all the while, you can be earning a high interest rate (subject to change).

-With SoFi Money, there are no ATM fees at 55,000+ ATMs worldwide (subject to change).
+With SoFi Checking and Savings, there are no ATM fees at 55,000+ ATMs worldwide (subject to change).

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .

 SoFi Bank Debit Card issued by The Bancorp Bank.